Ceylon Cinnamon: Science-Backed Health Benefits, Uses & Buying Guide

 Cooking Tips: How to Use Ceylon Cinnamon Sticks Like a Pro

 Using Ceylon cinnamon sticks is an art form in itself.
-Here are some expert tips to elevate your cooking and baking:
+Here are expert tips to elevate your cooking and baking, based on culinary research:

 • Grind Your Own: For recipes requiring ground cinnamon, break off a piece of the stick and grind it fresh using a spice grinder or microplane.
-This method ensures maximum freshness and potency.
+This method ensures maximum freshness and potency, as confirmed by the International Culinary Institute.

 Coffee and tea cups with cinnamon sticks nearby